bikeindex/bikebook/README.markdown

 Locally we use [rerun](https://github.com/alexch/rerun) to restart the app on changes.
 Launch the app in development mode with `rerun 'rackup'`.
 You can run the tests with `rerun 'rake spec'`.

-For asset compilation: `sass --watch assets/styles/style.scss:public/site.css` and `coffee -cw -o public/  assets/scripts/site.coffee`, because, lazy for now.
+Asset compilation with `sass --watch assets/styles/style.scss:public/site.css` and `coffee -cw -o public/  assets/scripts/site.coffee`, lazy for now.

 Every time you change the filesystem you have to refresh the indexes with `rake refresh` because, flat files.